manzik/itemizer/README.md

 # API

-Note: In an actual application, a more comprehensive documentation is needed for all available endpoints.
+Note: In an actual application, more comprehensive documentation is needed for all available endpoints.
 A good tool for this purpose would be [swagger](https://swagger.io/).

 ## Available endpoints